 Alice started a poultry business to fund her own university education, obtaining a diploma in Human Resource Management at the National Institution of Public Administration in Lusaka.
 She recently completed a degree in Sociology through distance learning at Women’s University of Africa.

-Alice is a true CAMFED GirlGuardian: a mentor and role model, working with schools and communities to keep vulnerable girls in school.
+Alice is a mentor and role model, working with schools and communities to keep vulnerable girls in school.
 (Photo: Eliza Powell/CAMFED)

 CAMFED hired Alice as a Provincial Program Assistant for the Luapula Province where she gained experience in education operations at a provincial level.
-She now works as CAMFED Zambia’s District Operations Secretariat in Samfya, collaborating closely with partner schools and district ministry officials on CAMFED’s Community Development Committee, many of whom she knows from her own school days and involvement with the CAMA network.
+She then worked as CAMFED Zambia’s District Operations Officer in Samfya, collaborating closely with partner schools and district ministry officials on CAMFED’s Community Development Committee, many of whom she knows from her own school days and involvement with the CAMFED Association.

 “It has been a great transformation; I never thought that people would at some stage look up to me for guidance and as a leader.
 My journey has helped me address challenges such as poverty.
 My struggles have taught me to become a team player.
 I have come full circle from a shy girl to a more confident and focused lady.”